Cyber Security Awareness at DCU

 What is Vishing?

-Vishing (Voice Phishing), is the fraudulent practise of making phone calls or leaving voice messages purporting to be from reputable organisations in order to induce individuals to reveal personal information, such as bank details, passwords, and credit card numbers.
+Vishing (Voice Phishing), is the fraudulent practice of making phone calls or leaving voice messages purporting to be from reputable organisations in order to induce individuals to reveal personal information, such as bank details, passwords, and credit card numbers.

 As with other kinds of phishing, voice scams rely heavily on manipulation and social engineering to get victims to give up personal information.
 With Vishing, criminals typically pretend to be from an official source, such as a bank or government organisation.